RicardoATB/li-ion-bat-monitor/README.md

-# li-ion-bat-monitor
+#[under development]

-[under development] Microcontroller programmed in C to monitor the battery status of an Electric RC car through the use of I2C protocol
+Microcontroller programmed in C to monitor the battery status of an Electric RC car through the use of I2C protocol